Savaed/gaia/README.md

 ## How it works

 ![Stellar transit](https://github.com/Savaed/gaia/blob/main/docs/img/nasa-transit.gif)
-<p align="center">Figure.
-1. Visualisation of changes in stellar brightness during transit</p>

 Detection of exoplanets is possible using *light curves* (time series of stellar brightness), for which so-called *TCEs* (Threshold Cross Events) are identified, i.e. repeated signals associated with *period* (the amount of time between successive signals), *duration* (the time from the beginning to the end of the signal) and *epoch* (the time of first observation).
 TCEs can represent transits of exoplanets, but can also be the result of other events such as [binary systems](https://en.wikipedia.org/wiki/Binary_star) or measurement errors.
-Such a transit is shown in Figure 1.
+Such a transit is shown above.
 In addition to the primary transit (when the object obscures the star), a secondary transit (when the star obscures the object) is also distinguished.
 The purpose of training the models is to teach them to recognise transits of exoplanets and to distinguish them from other phenomena.

 ### Light curve preprocessing